QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/aerodynamic.rst

 Aerodynamic Discretization
 --------------------------

-**Blade Panels**: Here the user can specifiy the number of blade panels and the type of spacing.
-A **Linear** spacing distribues the panels evenly over the blade length.
-A **Cosine** spacing results in a finer discretization near the blade ends (root and tip) and a slighly coarser discretization near the blade center.
-The option **Table** uses the aerodynamic blade definition table as a temnplate for the aerodynamic discretization, thus the user can use this option for a fully customized blade discretization.
+**Blade Panels**: Here the user can specify the number of blade panels and the type of spacing.
+A **Linear** spacing distributes the panels evenly over the blade length.
+A **Cosine** spacing results in a finer discretization near the blade ends (root and tip) and a slightly coarser discretization near the blade center.
+The option **Table** uses the aerodynamic blade definition table as a template for the aerodynamic discretization, thus the user can use this option for a fully customized blade discretization.

 Aerodynamic Models
 ------------------

 - **Dynamic Stall**: The user can activate the use of a dynamic stall model.
 The options are: **Off**: No dynamic stall model is used. **OYE**: The OYE dynamic stall model is used, see :ref:`OYE Model`. **ATEF**: The ATEFlap unsteady aerodynamics model is used, see :ref:`ATEFlap Model`.
 - **2 Point L/D Eval**: This actives the two point lift and drag evaluation model, proposed by :footcite:t:`wes-2021-163`.
-The advantage of this two point evaluation is that lift and drag predictions for dihedral or conned wind turbine rotor are improved and the airfoil **pitch rate** is explicitly being taken into account by evaluating the angle of attack at the three-quarter chord point and then applying the aerodynamic coefficients at the quarter-chord point.
+The advantage of this two point evaluation is that lift and drag predictions for dihedral or coned wind turbine rotor are improved and the airfoil **pitch rate** is explicitly being taken into account by evaluating the angle of attack at the three-quarter chord point and then applying the aerodynamic coefficients at the quarter-chord point.
 - **Himmelskamp Effect**: The correction for the *Himmelskamp* effect can be activated here, see :ref:`Himmelskamp Effect`.
-- **Tower Shadow**: The *Tower Shadow Effect* can be avtivated or deactivated here, see :ref:`Tower Influence`.
+- **Tower Shadow**: The *Tower Shadow Effect* can be activated or deactivated here, see :ref:`Tower Influence`.
 - **Tower Drag Coeff.**: Sets the drag coefficient that is used to model the *Tower Shadow Effect*.
 If a structural model is used for this turbine the tower drag coefficient is set in the 20th column of the structural tower data table, see :ref:`Tower and Torquetube Euler Bernoulli and Timoshenko Datatable`.

 Wake Type